berrabe/awesome-flameshot/readme.md

 So, what kind of script is this?

 This shell script, will convert the screenshots taken by the Flameshot program into awesome image.
-This script was created and ported from the Ruby script created by [Bandithijo](https://bandithijo.github.io/blog/memodifikasi-screenshot-dari-flameshot-dengan-imagemagick/)
+This script was built and ported from the Ruby script created by [Bandithijo](https://bandithijo.github.io/blog/memodifikasi-screenshot-dari-flameshot-dengan-imagemagick/)

 <br/><br/>

 ### 2 - SETUP
 ---
-- the simple steps needed to use this script, all you have to do is download the script. **Make sure the flameshot program is already running in the background**
+- the simple steps needed to use this script, all you have to do is download the script

 ```sh
 > wget https://raw.githubusercontent.com/berrabe/awesome-flameshot/master/awesome-flameshot